tarimo-lab/research-site/README.md

 **About Us**
   - This is where you get to know us:
     - Brief description about this website
-    - Profiles about the reseachers
+    - Profiles about the researchers
+      - resume
+      - pictures
+      - headlines
+      - new theme
     -

 **Images**
   - Just a list of random images from us
   - Each image has: